xufangzhi/Genius/README.md

 # Genius
-A Generalizable and Purely Unsupervised Self-Training Framework
+Genius: A Generalizable and Purely Unsupervised Self-Training Framework